Category: Prejudged Project & Interactive Role PlayType: Individual

 - This is an interactive event and judges may ask questions throughout the presentation.

-- For Section Conference competition submit a seven (7) minute video for prejudging of your individual or team sales pitch.
+- For Section Conference competition submit a seven (7) minute video for prejudging of your sales pitch.
 The finalists at SLC will present LIVE before judges, so your video should reflect that presentation.

 - The video must be recorded using one camera on a single take.
 Zooming will be allowed to highlight your visual aids during your presentation.